Shoomanjin/overwolf.github.io/docs/api/launchers-ids.md

 Launcher IDs can be used to auto-launch your app when a game launcher starts (this is currently available only for [League of Legends](overwolf-games-launchers-events-lol)).

-To do so, add the Launcher Id to the [launch_events](manifest-json#launch_events) option in your app’s manifest.json file.
+To do so, add the Launcher ID to the [launch_events](manifest-json#launch_events) option in your app’s manifest.json file.

 Example: